uzh-dqbm-cmi/Tnpb/README.md

   - trained models ( `FFN`, `RNN`, `CNN`, `Transformer` based) are found under `output` directory
 - run `user_sample_inference.ipynb`  to test out on your sample data, the current example test file is: data/Endogenous_spacers_TnpB_list.csv.
 Predicted output for the test samples are saved under `output` directory

+## To use the model for inference:

+     -Use the requirement.txt file to set up the environment

+    - place your Excel data file that includes the target sequences that you want to predict under the folder data, for instance     ./data/Endogenous_spacers_TnpB_list.csv

+    - Download the trained model (the folder named output) from the link      and add it to the current directory  /output

+    - run `user_sample_inference.ipynb`  to test out on your sample data, the current example test file is data/Endogenous_spacers_TnpB_list.csv.
+The predicted output for the test samples is saved under the `output` directory

 =======
 We also set up a web-based user-friendly interface https://www.tnpb.app/ where you can use our model model directly without installing or running any python code.